aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 Service Catalog Console
 ![alt text](documentation/images/portsetup004.png)

-### Congratulations, You have completed setting up the Service Catalog Terraform Refrence Archticture components in a single account.###
+### Congratulations, You have completed setting up the Service Catalog Terraform Refrence Archticture components in a single account.

-##Stop Here if you are doing this lab in the AWS Loft.##
+## Stop Here if you are doing this lab in the AWS Loft.
+---
 ---
 ## Set up the spoke accounts